 The second thing you do is ask yourself, "What the H*ll have I been doing with my life recently?"
 An honest self-examination is never an easy thing.

 But then, like anything in life that is good for you, it gets better after you've managed to swallow the bitter medicine.
+It's only after you've discarded some of your illusions that you can gain some wisdom.

 The wisdom I've gained this past year is something the people of the Dominican Republic have taught me: there is no need for fear to rule your life.

+This bit of wisdom occurred to me the other day when about half a dozen of my little neighbor kids came over my casa to play.
+None of them were older than seven.
 In the States this would be unheard of.
 If you are a single man you can't even stare at a little kid, much less touch one, without everyone suspecting you of being a child molester.
 And what parents would send their kids to your house without escort for any reason?

 It's sad that people suspect the worst about you without any proof.
 People are afraid all the time in the States.
 Most of the time they aren't even sure what they are afraid of.